seyiadekoya/alx-low_level_programming/0x0D-preprocessor/README.md

-This project contains tasks done exploring the C-Prepocessor
+This project contains tasks done exploring the C-Prepocessor concept.